fairnessvariance/fairnessvariance/README.md

 # Supplemental materials for "Fairness Variance of Deep Learning  Systems: A Software  Perspective"

-## Data for 27 techniques in the paper
+## Data for 189 experiments in the paper

 Aggregated overall and per-class results for 189 experiments (27 techniques and seven bias metrics) used in the paper: [raw_data.csv](../master/raw_data.csv)